mihiraranala/mihiraranala.github.io/index.md

 - I am a Transportation Planner at AECOM.
 - I am currently a deputy project manager.
+- I received my GISP certifcation in March 2025.
 - My experience lies in data and spatial analysis, mapping, systems analysis, service and operations planning, and the use of various innovative tools.
 - I assist in transit, microtransit, BRT, and bike planning through data, spatial analysis and report writing.
 - I hold a Bachelor's degree in Architecture from Manipal Academy of Higher Education, India.
 - I spent a semester in Umea, Sweden learning about Swedish architecture, urban design, and housing.
 - I graduate from Arizona State University with a Masters' degree in Urban and Environmental Planning in May 2023.
 - 👀 I’m interested in the intersection of Transport (Rail and Transit) and urban data.
-- 🌱 I’m currently learning Spatial Data Science and Hadoop.
-- 📫 Email me at sriram.mihir@gmail.com.
+- 📫 Email me at sriram.mihir@gmail.com

 ## GIS Chat Podcast - November 2024